ryanallen/words-of-my-perfect-teacher/README.md

 Used badly, this body anchors us to [samsara](#samsara).
 This body does the bidding of both [good](#positive-action) and [evil](#negative-action).

 It is through the power of all the [merit](#merit) you have accumulated in the past that you have now obtained this human life complete with its eighteen freedoms and advantages.
-To neglect the one essential thing&mdash;the supreme [Dharma](#dharma)&mdash;and instead just spend your life acquiring food and clothes and indulging the eight ordinary concerns would be a a useless waste of those freedoms and advantages.
+To neglect the one essential thing&mdash;the supreme [Dharma](#dharma)&mdash;and instead just spend your life acquiring food and clothes and indulging the eight ordinary concerns would be a useless waste of those freedoms and advantages.
 How ineffectual to wait until death is upon you and then beat your breast with remorse!
 For you will have made the wrong choice, as it says in *The Way of the Bodhisattva*:

 > Thus having found the freedoms of a human life,
 If I now fail to train myself in virtue,